Don't let the bill make you sicker

 Take the Next Step

-- Consider these 10 ways to deal with an expensive emergency room bill.
+- Having trouble paying ER bills?
+Consider these 10 ways to deal with an expensive emergency room bill.

 Share your thoughts about this article with the editor.